 The Mon live in village settlements from the last three or four hundred years.
 Their houses are similar to Thai homes, except that they are always situated east and west.
 They are rectangular, wood-framed houses raised above ground on poles.
 The walls and floors are made of woven bamboo mats, and the roofs are made of thatch.
 The wealthier Mon may live in homes with plank walls and floors.
 There is a verandah in front and a kitchen at the back of the house.
 A monastery is located in each village.

 Most of the Mon are peasant farmers, although a few are merchants and craftsmen.
 The farmers generally raise fruits or vegetables.
 Irrigated rice is their principal crop, and it is grown for both consumption and trade.
 The wet rice farmers cultivate their fields with plows drawn by buffalo or oxen.
 Vegetables, sugar cane, and pineapples are grown in home gardens.
 Supplementary crafts for the men include carpentry and brick making; while the women engage in pottery, weaving, and basket-making.
 Some of the men have full-time jobs as blacksmiths.

 Mon families are not particularly patrilineal (male-dominated), except when dealing with the "house spirit."
 This deity is located in the home of the eldest living male of a lineage.
 The spirit's clothing and gear hang in a basket on the southeastern post of the house.

 The Mon do not have formal weddings.
-Instead, when a boy and girl decide to marry, the boy's friends tell the girl's parents.
+Instead, when a boy and girl decide to marry, the boy's parents ask for the blessing of the girl's parents.
 The groom is allowed to move in with the bride and her family for up to three years.
 The couple then establishes their own separate household.